 4.2.4 Use of Parentheses

 Parentheses may be used in logical expressions to specify the order in which the operations are to be performed.
-Where parentheses are used, the expression contained within the most deeply nested parentheses (that is, the innermost pair of parentheses) is effectively evaluated first.
-For example, the logical expression:
+Where parentheses are used, the expression contained within the most is effectively evaluated in the following order.